chinedu-daniel/alx-system_engineering-devops/command_line_for_the_win/README.md

-STEPS FOLLOWED TO USE THE SFTP COMMAND_LINE TOOL
+steps you followed to use the SFTP command-line tool

-- open the terminal
+- open the local terminal
-- navigated to the intranet
+- move to the intranet
-- inside the intranet, navigated to the sandbox
+- navigate to the sandbox
-- copied the sftp key and password
+- copy the SFTP key and password
-- pasted them in the terminal
+- paste it in the local terminal
-- when the sftp prompt show, show the current working directory
+- the SFTP prompt comes out
-- navigate to the directory where the files are
+- navigate to the current working directory
-- then use the put statement to transfer the files
+- using PUT function, move the files
+- exit
-- once done, exit the sftp and login using the ssh key
+- use the SSH key from the sandbox
-- then push the files to github
+- push the files to github